google/exposure-notifications-server/README.md

 ## Issues and Questions

+If you have a question about Exposure Notifications in your region, please contact your local public health authority directly.

 You can open a
 [GitHub Issue](https://github.com/google/exposure-notifications-server/issues/new).
 Please be sure to include as much detail as you can to help aid in addressing